-Identify users who represent high risk, and for which enhanced authentication controls are warranted to protect information systems.
+Identify users who represent high risk for whom enhanced authentication controls are warranted to protect information systems.
 This includes access to critical systems and data and privileged users who are trusted to perform security-relevant functions that ordinary users are not authorized to perform.
-This would include security administrators, remote access to information systems and key positions such as senior management.
+This would include security administrators, remote access to information systems, and key positions such as senior management.
 These users would warrant enhanced controls and should be considered “high-risk users.”

 Risk will vary based on the electronic payment systems utilized.
-The Credit Union will identify the payment systems utilized based on transaction types and methods of settlement and distribution such as P2P (peer-to-peer) transactions processed on the ACH network and will implement proper controls to mitigate risk.
-As further outlined within this policy and procedures, mitigation will include transaction limits (daily and monthly), verification of first-time transactions, right to revoke access, etc.
+The Credit Union will identify the payment systems utilized based on transaction types and methods of settlement and distribution, such as P2P (peer-to-peer) transactions processed on the ACH network, and will implement proper controls to mitigate risk.
+As further outlined within this policy and procedures, mitigation will include transaction limits (daily and monthly), verification of first-time transactions, the right to revoke access, etc.

-Identify threats with reasonable probability of impacting the Credit Union’s systems, data and user/member accounts.
-Examples may include malware including ransomware, man-in-the-middle (MIM) attacks, credential abuses, and phishing attacks.
-Threat identification intelligence from Information Sharing and Analysis Organizations and a review of actual or attempted incidents of security breaches, identify theft or fraud experienced by the Credit Union or industry will be used.
-Consider risks associated wtih fraud, processing errors, system disruptions, or other unanticipated events that might result in an inability to deliver the digital products and services.
+Identify threats with a reasonable probability of impacting the Credit Union’s systems, data, and user/member accounts.
+Examples may include malware, including ransomware, man-in-the-middle (MIM) attacks, credential abuses, and phishing attacks.
+Threat identification intelligence from Information Sharing and Analysis Organizations, a review of actual or attempted incidents of security breaches and identity theft, or fraud experienced by the Credit Union or industry will be used.
+Consider risks associated with fraud, processing errors, system disruptions, or other unanticipated events that might result in an inability to deliver the digital products and services.

 Initially and periodically assess the design and effectiveness of access and authentication controls employed, including the availability of more advanced security options and configuration settings.
 With proper risk assessments, residual risk is considered for acceptance or additional corrective action according to internal policies that define risk appetite and tolerance.

 LAYERED SECURITY.
 Layered security includes multiple preventative, detective, and corrective controls and is designed to compensate for potential weakness in any one control.
-The Credit Union may use different controls to mitigate inherent risk associated with, and protection against unauthorized access to information systems and digital banking services.
+The Credit Union may use different controls to mitigate inherent risk associated with and protect against unauthorized access to, information systems and digital banking services.
 These controls may include (but are not limited to), MFA, user time-out, system hardening, networking segmentation, monitoring processes, and transaction amount limits.
 The Credit Union will apply authentication controls commensurate with the increasing level of risk associated with a transaction or access to an information system.

 Multi-factor Authentication (MFA) is an authentication system that requires more than one distinct authentication factor for successful authentication.
 MFA can be performed using a multi-factor authenticator or by a combination of authenticators that provide different factors.
-The three authentication factors are something you know, something you have and something you are (NIST – National Institute of Standards and Technology).
-When the Credit Union’s risk assessment indicates that single-factor authentication with layered security is inadequate, MFA or controls of equivalent strength as part of a layered security will be used to more effectively manage risk.
+The three authentication factors are something you know, something you have, and something you are (NIST – National Institute of Standards and Technology).
+When the Credit Union’s risk assessment indicates that single-factor authentication with layered security is inadequate, MFA or controls of equivalent strength as part of layered security will be used to more effectively manage risk.
 Some MFA factors may include:

 Memorized secrets;